ASEP 151 - Engine Repair Level 2Credits: 1

 Outcomes and Objectives

-- Complete Level 2 NATEF tasks related to general Engine Repair.
+- Complete Level 2 NATEF tasks related to general Engine Repair as listed below.

 - Complete work order to include customer information, vehicle identifying information, customer concern, related service history, cause, and correction.